Skip to main content

 For larger camping parties, groupsites are available at frontcountry and backcountry campgrounds.
 There are two types of group camping:

 Maximum group camping party sizes vary between parks.
-For information on availability of groupsites, maximum party sizes, and whether you need to book ahead, find your park’s webpage.
+For information on availability of groupsites, maximum party sizes, and whether you need to book ahead, find the park’s webpage.

 Booking ahead

-There is an additional $5 transaction charge for all bookings, changes, or cancellations made by phone.
+There is an additional $5 charge for all bookings, changes, or cancellations made by phone.

 Depending on the specific park and type of camping, you may need to:

 Some of the most popular backcountry areas and activities also require camping reservations.
-To learn more about reservations for a specific backcountry park, click below:
+To learn more about reservations for a specific backcountry destination, click below:

 • If you make an online reservation, simply print out your confirmation email

-• Otherwise, you can get a permit when you check-in at the campground
+• Otherwise, get your permit when you check-in at the campground

 For camping in backcountry areas that do not have reservable campgrounds, a backcountry camping permit may be required.
 For most backcountry areas that require a permit, it is possible to self-register at major trailheads.

 Some parks accept advance registration for backcountry permits.
-Not all these parks have self-registration facilities, so registering in advance is strongly recommended where possible.
+Not all these parks have self-registration facilities, so we strongly recommend registering in advance where possible.

-Some parks require a fee for backcountry permit registration.
-Fees can be pre-paid at parks that accept pre-registration, so you do not need to bring cash to the park.
-You must bring cash if visiting a park with self-registration at the trailhead.
+Some parks require a fee for backcountry registration.
+You can pre-pay this fee at parks that accept pre-registration, so you do not need to bring cash.
+You must bring cash when visiting a park that requires self-registration at the trailhead.

-Even if you book in advance, a backcountry camping permit is not a reservation.
+Even if you register in advance, a backcountry camping permit is not a reservation.
 It does not guarantee you a spot in any specific camping area.
-To learn more, visit the backcountry registration page.

 Fees

 Most camping trips require you to pay some fees, especially if you are booking in advance for a popular destination.
 Fees vary between parks.
-Find the park’s webpage or download the camping fees and policies supplement for details.
+Find the park’s webpage or download the camping fees and information supplement [PDF] for details.

 Fees for booking in advance